Kanō Jigorō

 In his professional life, Kanō was an educator.
 Important postings included serving as director of primary education for the Ministry of Education (文部省, Monbushō) from 1898 to 1901, and as president of Tokyo Higher Normal School from 1900 until 1920.
+He was the educational founder of Nada High School in Kobe, Japan.
 He played a key role in making judo and kendo part of the Japanese public school programs of the 1910s.

 Kanō was also a pioneer of international sports.
-Accomplishments included being the first Asian member of the International Olympic Committee (IOC) (he served from 1909 until 1938); officially representing Japan at most Olympic Games held between 1912 and 1936; and serving as a leading spokesman for Japan's bid for the 1940 Olympic Games.
+Accomplishments included being the first Asian member of the International Olympic Committee (IOC) (he served from 1909 until 1938), officially representing Japan at most Olympic Games held between 1912 and 1936, and serving as a leading spokesman for Japan's bid for the 1940 Olympic Games.

 His official honors and decorations included the First Order of Merit and Grand Order of the Rising Sun and the Third Imperial Degree.
 Kanō was inducted as the first member of the International Judo Federation (IJF) Hall of Fame on 14 May 1999.